 Android 8.x and lower supports three volume groups (ring, media, and alarm) along with a hidden group for phone in-call.
 Each group can be set to a different volume level based on the output device, such as higher volumes for speakers and lower volumes for headsets).

-Android 9 adds a speech volume group and the automotive-related contexts as shown below:
+Android 9 and higher includes a speech volume group and the automotive-related contexts as shown below.